lovemedicine/tic-tac-toe/README.md

 # (tic tac toe)

-A command line game: play tic tac toe against a dumb bot!
+Play tic tac toe against a dumb bot!
 My first program written in clojure :)

-## How to use
+## How to run

 1. If you have [Leningen](https://leiningen.org) installed: